 Acceptance of an offer of a place by an applicant

-In accepting an offer of admission from [school name], you must indicate—
+In accepting an offer of admission from Glenmore NS, you must indicate—

-(i) whether or not you have accepted an offer of admission for another school or schools.
+(i) Whether or not you have accepted an offer of admission for another school or schools.
 If you have accepted such an offer, you must also provide details of the offer or offers concerned and

-(ii) whether or not you have applied for and awaiting confirmation of an offer of admission from another school or schools, and if so, you must provide details of the other school or schools concerned.
+(ii) Whether or not you have applied for and awaiting confirmation of an offer of admission from another school or schools, and if so, you must provide details of the other school or schools concerned.

 Circumstances in which offers may not be made or may be withdrawn

-An offer of admission may not be made or may be withdrawn by [school name] where—
+An offer of admission may not be made or may be withdrawn by Glenmore NS where—

 it is established that information contained in the application is false or misleading.